altera-fpga/hls-samples/Tutorials/Tools/use_library/README.md

 This tutorial includes two designs, each in separate kernel.
 Both designs multiply two 27-bit inputs together to produce a 54-bit output.
 In `NativeMult27x27` functor, a 27x27 multiplication is described with native C++ code.
 In `RtlMult27x27` functor, RTL code is used to customize a DSP block to perform the multiplication more optimally.
 You can observe the impact on area utilization and performance by comparing the two designs.
-This code sample demonstrates how to use a simple RTL library in a simple FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler, since the area changes in this sample are quite small.
+This code sample demonstrates how to use a simple RTL library in a simple FPGA IP produced with the HLS IP Gen Compiler, since the area changes in this sample are quite small.
 You can use the `fpga_crossgen` and `fpga_libtool` commands to generate RTL libraries for multiarchitecture binary kernel (full system) designs as well.
 This graphic illustrates the Library Toolchain Creation Process:
 ![](assets/lib_toolchain.svg)